 We are lean, nimble, and work with unparalleled passion to achieve excellence in all aspects of our business.
 We think critically about our performance and commit ourselves to continuous learning.
 We strive to be an organization that is adaptable, accepting of change, and determined to drive toward better solutions – always and in all ways.

 We prioritize the wellbeing of the environment and communities where we operate above all else.
 We recognize and welcome our responsibility to serve all stakeholders, committing to a culture of caring for our employees, our neighbors, and the land we develop.

-Prior to joining Olympus in January, 2020, Mr. Dugan served as Executive Vice President and Chief Operating Of
+Prior to his appointment as President and CEO, Mr. Dugan served Olympus as Senior Vice President and Chief Ope

-Prior to joining Olympus in January, 2020, Mr. Dugan served as Executive Vice President and Chief Operating Officer at CNX Resources Corporation.
-He held the same position at CONSOL Energy until the companies separated in 2017.
+Prior to his appointment as President and CEO, Mr. Dugan served Olympus as Senior Vice President and Chief Operating Officer from January to September 2020.
+He previously served as Executive Vice President and Chief Operating Officer at CNX Resources Corporation and held the same position at CONSOL Energy until the companies separated in 2017.
 Prior to joining CNX, Mr. Dugan worked at Chesapeake Energy for seven years, holding various positions including Vice President of the Appalachia South Business Unit, Senior Asset Manager, and District Manager.
 Mr. Dugan began his career at Cabot Oil & Gas Corporation and was later employed by Equitable Production Company (EQT).
 Mr. Dugan holds a B.S. in Chemical Engineering with a Petroleum Option from the University of Pittsburgh.
 He is also a member of the Society of Petroleum Engineers.

 Mr. Evans joined the Olympus team in 2018 to lead the finance function as Senior Vice President and Chief Fina